 A signed rental agreement ensures rent is paid on time.
 The tenant is legally responsible to follow through.
 If they understand their responsibilities, they will have the incentive to self-regulate.
 If a term is violated, there will be an eviction.

 Establish limits for how long guests can stay.
-Mention that the unit is to be occupied only by the tenant who signed the contract.
+The contract should clearly outline who will occupy the apartment and whether subletting is permitted.
 By including this, you will have the authority to evict tenants with unvetted long-term guests.
 For example, relatives who end up moving in without your permission.

 The document should state the length of rental time and how payment will happen.
 Also, any additional clauses about whether the tenancy will automatically renew or not.